 Matthias Kretzler, M.D.
 (Internal Medicine, Nephrology); Professor, Computational Medicine and Bioinformatics

 Jun Li, Ph.D.
-(Human Genetics); Associate Professor, Computational Medicine and Bioinformatics
+(Human Genetics); Professor, Computational Medicine and Bioinformatics

 Alexey Nesvizhskii, Ph.D.
-(Pathology); Associate Professor, Computational Medicine and Bioinformatics
+(Pathology); Professor, Computational Medicine and Bioinformatics

 Santiago Schnell, Ph.D.
 (Molecular & Integrative Physiology); Associate Professor, Computational Medicine and Bioinformatics

 Elizabeth Speliotes, M.D., Ph.D., M.P.H.
-(Internal Medicine, Gastrointestinal); Assistant Professor, Computational Medicine and Bioinformatics
+(Internal Medicine, Gastrointestinal); Associate Professor, Computational Medicine and Bioinformatics

 Jeremy Taylor, Ph.D.
 (Biostatistics, Public Health); Professor, Computational Medicine and Bioinformatics